mu-majid/Microservices-Nodejs-React/GitTix/README.md

   - We are using `Next.JS` for SSR, It is convenient for SEO optimization and also saving up multiple requests (script tags in normal react app), and also better for mobile app.

   - `Next.JS` does not use `Reacr Router`, instead it rely on a folder called `pages`, and each file inside this folder maps to a route.

+  - `getInitialsProps` is a special function used by nextjs to fetch data before rendering a component.
+Executed on the server.